 Arizona and New Jersey - Two Paths toward Alignment.
 Arizona has operated its MLTSS program, Arizona Long Term Care System (ALTCS), since 1989 under 1115 waiver authority, relying on competitively selected health plans to deliver all Medicaid services, including LTSS.
 Arizona enrolls all beneficiaries, including older adults and those with physical or developmental disabilities who need LTSS.
-Arizona requires all ALTCS plans to offer D-SNP products, and leverages Medicaid authority and D-SNP contract requirements to promote aligned enrollment for all dually eligible beneficiaries, including those eligible for the ALTCS program.
-To promote aligned enrollment, Arizona uses authority under its 1115 waiver to automatically assign eligible populations to Medicaid health plans.
-The state developed multiple pathways for beneficiary enrollment into aligned health plans, including encouraging the enrollment of ALTCS beneficiaries into the Medicare D-SNP operated by their Medicaid health plan.
+Arizona requires all ALTCS plans to offer D-SNP products, and leverages Medicaid authority and D-SNP contract requirements to promote aligned enrollment for dually eligible beneficiaries, including those eligible for the ALTCS program.
+93 To promote aligned enrollment, Arizona uses authority under its 1115 waiver to automatically assign eligible populations to Medicaid health plans.
+The state developed multiple pathways for beneficiary enrollment into aligned health plans, including encouraging the enrollment of ALTCS beneficiaries into the companion Medicare D-SNP operated by their Medicaid health plan.
 To support this, the state sends periodic mailings to ALTCS beneficiaries to inform them of the benefits of being enrolled in the same health plan for Medicare and Medicaid.
-Arizona also periodically reassigns beneficiaries' Medicaid acute care health plan to align with their D-SNP, thus encouraging long-term coordination of care.
-This re-assigned population includes beneficiaries who may benefit from enhanced care coordination because they will likely become LTSS eligible (i.e., "pre-duals").
+Arizona also periodically reassigned beneficiaries' Medicaid acute care health plan to align with their enrolled D-SNP, thus encouraging coordination of care.
+This may include beneficiaries who could benefit from enhanced care coordination due to subsequent LTSS eligibility (i.e., "pre-duals").
 Lastly, Arizona also limits D-SNP marketing activities by only allowing direct marketing to those individuals enrolled in the health plan's own Medicaid product.